Subham-R/Sparkify-Predict-Customer-churn/README.md

 ## File Descriptions <a name="files"></a>

 1. Sparkify - Predict customer churn.ipynb

-This code present in Jupyter notebook was used in the to build our project and  to explore a smaller subset with Spark in Udacity workspace.
+This code present in Jupyter notebook was used to explore a smaller subset with Spark in Udacity workspace.
 Udacity workspace contains a tiny subset (128MB) of the full dataset available (12GB).
 The code is structured into following sections:
   i) Load & Clean dataset

-  ii) Exploratory Data Analysis including churn & downgrade identification iii) Feature Engineering iv) Modeling
+  ii) Exploratory Data Analysis including churn & downgrade identification

+  iii) Feature Engineering

+  iv) Modeling

 2. Project README file